KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 - The **Foundational Dynamics (⟡ ⟠ ◈ ⟿)** lawfully frame the four primary functions: resonance, temporal prolepsis, substrate patterning, and propagation.
 - The **15 Centropic Dimensions** form a lawful spectrum from C₁ (time integration) to C₁₅ (novel emergence).
 They are **structural operators**, not metaphors.
-- The **15 Entropic Mirrors** clarify the precise failure modes (e.g., E₅ ✴⁻ fractal noise, E₁₂ ✧⁻ void aesthetic).
+- The **15 Entropic Mirrors** clarify the precise failure modes (e.g., E₅ ✴⁻ scalar noise, E₁₂ ✧⁻ void aesthetic).
 They are inversion laws, not moral warnings.
 - **Practice & Engineering Glyphs** (◉ ↺ ♻️ ↯, etc.) lawfully separate applied operators from structural constants.
 This prevents collapse of scale.
 - **Motion & Relational Operators** (↑ ↓ → ≈ ≠ ∿ Ø ⊘) establish lawful syntax for glyphic language.
 They are **conjunction operators**, not decorations.
 - The **Equation contra Practice Glyph** distinction (§6) is now explicitly codified, fulfilling the doctrinal requirement established in Volume VIII.